Alisan Porter Is Finally Returning To 'The Voice' Next Week

 The song is her first release since winning The Voice last May, and is available starting today for purchase on iTunes, Google Play and Amazon, with streaming available on Apple Music and Spotify.

-The NBC press release reveals that Alisan did not move forward with a major record label after winning The Voice, which may explain the lack of new music last year.
+The NBC press release reveald that Alisan did not move forward with a major record label after winning The Voice, which may explain the lack of new music last year.

 “Following her season 10 victory and staunchly committed to a personal vision, she turned down a major label release in order to follow her heart,” says the presser.
 “That energy courses through her 2017 single, ‘Deep Water.'”